Emiola-Git/BLINKIT/README.md

 # BLINKIT
 ## OBJECTIVE:
-The aim of this Dashboard is to create a comprehensive system for monitoring sales performance at different outlets, managing customer orders, and tracking grocery inventory.
-This Dashboard will streamline the process for both grocery store owners and customers by helping them make efficient, data-driven decisions.
+The aim of this Dashboard is to create a comprehensive system for monitoring sales performances at different outlets, managing customer orders, and tracking grocery inventory.
+This Dashboard will streamline the process for grocery store owners by helping him make efficient, data-driven decisions.

 ####
 ![WhatsApp Image 2024-09-19 at 06 39 54](https://github.com/user-attachments/assets/bfb2f00e-b930-42ec-8795-e9199c250626)